d-st894/HHL-on-GPUs/README.md

 ## toric_code

 Files with a 2 cross 2 toric code hamiltonian fed into HHL.
 Based on the Nvidia fixed file.
 Matrix size is always 256 X 256 (4 vertices + 4 edges = 8 qubits = 2^8 matrix size).
 Different files for different number of clock qubits.
-There is a flag within the code to run it with out a wilson loop.
+There is a flag within the code to run it with or without a wilson loop.